sebastiansIT/HTML5Podcatcher/README.md

 At the moment the app can …

 - Parse RSS feeds (version 2)
-- Identify MP3-Files in this feeds
+- Identify Audio-Files in this feeds
 - Manage subscription of feeds
-- Download and save files (in some Browsers)
+- Download and save files (in Firefox and Chrome/Opera)
 - Play/Pause podcast episodes
 - Manage a playlist
 - Persist playback status (timecode) of podcast episodes